The mass of the exo-Venus Gliese 12 b, as revealed by HARPS-N, ESPRESSO, and CARMENES: Data

-The CHaracterising ExOPlanet Satellite \citep[\cheops;][]{Benz2021} is a follow-up mission launched in 2019 with the goal to derive radii of planets more precisely. \citet{Dholakia2024} presented five \cheops visits of the transits of Gliese 12\,b which were obtained in the \cheops AO-4 guest observers programmes with the IDs ID:07 (PI: Palethorpe) and ID:12 (PI: Venner).
+The CHaracterising ExOPlanet Satellite \citep[\cheops;][]{Benz2021} is a follow-up mission launched in 2019 with the goal to derive radii of planets more precisely. \citet{Dholakia2024} presented five \cheops visits of the transits of Gliese 12\,b that were obtained in the \cheops AO-4 guest observers programmes with the IDs ID:07 (PI: Palethorpe) and ID:12 (PI: Venner).
 Since then an additional visit has been obtained within the ID:12 programme and a transit observed.
 The six available \cheops visits are summarised in \autoref{tab:cheops}.

-As Gliese 12 is a rather faint target to be observed by \cheops, we re-extract the photometry using the PSF Imagette Photometric Extraction \citep[\texttt{PIPE};][]{Brandeker2024} instead of the aperture photometry produced by \cheops' Data Reduction Pipeline \citep[DRP;][]{Hoyer2020}.
+As Gliese 12 is a rather faint target to be observed by \cheops, we re-extracted the photometry using the PSF Imagette Photometric Extraction \citep[\texttt{PIPE};][]{Brandeker2024} instead of the aperture photometry produced by \cheops' Data Reduction Pipeline \citep[\texttt{DRP};][]{Hoyer2020}.
 We analysed each visit individually using \texttt{pycheops} \citep{Maxted2022} and \texttt{juliet} \citep{Espinoza2019}, a planet modelling tool using nested sampling and implementing \texttt{batman} \citep{Kreidberg2015} to model the transits.
-We obtained the detrending vectors for each \cheops visit in \texttt{pycheops} via Bayes Factor assessments of simultaneously fitting subsets of the detrending vectors with a transit model.
-We subsequently detrended the visits using linear regressors in \texttt{juliet}.
+We obtained the detrending vectors for each \cheops visit in \texttt{pycheops} via Bayes factor assessments of simultaneously fitting subsets of the detrending vectors with a transit model.
+We subsequently detrended the visits against the instrumental vectors using linear regressors in \texttt{juliet} to accurately probe the detrending parameter space with the nested sampling algorithm provided in \texttt{juliet}.
 The detrended vectors for each visit are reported in \autoref{tab:cheops}.
 We also applied a 3$\sigma$-clipping to the data, removing outliers that were more than 3$\sigma$ away from the mean of the data.
+As the transit is shallow, no in-transit points were removed by this sigma clipping.

 We note that there are an additional four opportunistic \cheops visits available from 2020 September 22 to 2021 September 19.
 However, since these do not cover any transits, we did not include these in any further analysis.